priyalaggarwal/al-folio/_posts/2021-01-17-startup-vs-corporate.md

 It is no question that the world judges you by a brand name – these days big brands offer money, safety and interesting work.
 However, if you are willing to forego the brand name for a few years to improve your skills, startups might be the place for you.

 I ended up choosing Snorkel.
-It was a very difficult decision for me, particularly because I admire the work culture at Chatter.
+It was a very difficult decision for me, particularly because I admire the work culture at the big company.
 If we look at it from the perspective of Reinforcement Learning – as a question of exploration vs exploitation – I wanted to maximize exploration in the early stages of my career.

 <hr>

 ### Closing Notes

 A few miscellaneous points (oof, another list!) that I wanted to mention -

 1.	##### Privilege
 How privileged are you?
 I am fortunate to have a loving family who has my back and does not depend on me for bread and butter.